Day 2💫 Wednesday, 22 October

 Jennifer Macmillan, Collections Systems Specialist at the British Film Institute.
 The Sensational Museum at the BFI: redefining ‘accessible’.

-14:45- 15:15 Break 15:15- 16:25 Session on Technology, Power, and Equitable Design
+14:45- 15:15 Break 15:15- 16:25 Session on Technology, Power, and Equitable Design.
+Chaired by Rosie Higman, Open Research Services Manager, London School of Economics and Political Science.

 Ashley Rojas, Integration Specialist & Web Developer at Local Contexts.
 Implementing CARE Principles: Indigenous Data Governance using the Local Contexts Hub.